dalesgit/logseq/pages/SD training Nov 7.md

 			- "Spiritual Growth" means?
 		- Wanting to give weight to "love" (for the sermon)
 	- Discussion on articles
+		- Listening to whole story
+		  collapsed:: true
 			- Grief = "love percevering" (movie Gwanda?)
 			- You'll never be prepared for the loss (surprising and entangled)
 			- Not a progressive process but a simultaneous process
 			- Movie: 2 characters discussing "What do you think happens after you die?" collapsed:: true
 				- *Midnight Mass* Catholic doubt
 			- Allison is drawn to grief-care
 			- Naming kinds of grief
 			  collapsed:: true
 				- LS: "ambiguous grief" -- someone who is always on phone, don't pay attention to me.
 Some grateful to finally have a **word** to put on their experience.
 				- SD: naming things.
 Someone physically presence but emotionally absent. collapsed:: true
 					- Esther Carol written book
 					- disenfranchised grief: grief not socially recognized. e.g. trans person.
 					- cf. e.g. grief when one is promoted
 					- grief over having a baby. e.g. weaning is a loss. marriage is a loss of freedom.
 				- Institutional grief.
 Idealism that is lost.
 				- still the **caution** over naming things for people.
 "Hold the back of the bicycle moments -- as you're helping someone learn.
 Need to let go when they begin to get it.
 				- civic sadness (over many things)
 				- spiritual loss.
 			- Allison pushes back: p.
 8 re. telling healing or not?
 				- Cherie works with students at Duke.
 			- LS: my helping to bury casket an eg. of "**heartening**" collapsed:: true
 				- worked with folks in domestic violence situations.
 Emotional turmoil, not the immediate crisis, telling and telling helps them to recognize it as **normal** for themselves
 			- Enneagram
 			  collapsed:: true
 				- 4,6,8 are "What is going on?"
 Lament first.
 Freak out.
 It take (chaotic)
 				- 1,3,5 solution based (reactive stances)
 				- 2, 7,9 caring, nurturing
 			- reactions to election.
 Responses include: collapsed:: true
 				- catastrophe
 				- solutions
 				- gratitude
 				- difficult to sit with others' grief when SD is grieving
 			- This is good re. the different ways people grieve: 	https://doinggrief.org/checklist-contemplation-8/
 			- Nina: had a voice teacher who could hear e.g. "grief" in a person's voice.